Choose the Right Tool

 There isn’t a single best time for pruning.
 Late winter is an ideal time for pruning many trees and shrubs because they are dormant and it is easier to see what needs to be pruned.
 Late-winter pruning promotes fast regrowth in spring.
 Some trees, such as maples, birches, and magnolias, bleed sap heavily if pruned in late winter.
 This causes little harm but can be avoided by pruning these trees after they are fully leafed out in late spring or early summer.
 Summer is the best time to remove dead branches when they stand out.

 Prune spring-flowering trees and shrubs right after they finish flowering in spring.
-Trees and shrubs that bloom during summer and into fall are best pruned in later winter or early spring as soon as their annual growth begins.
+Trees and shrubs that bloom during summer and into autumn are best pruned in later winter or early spring as soon as their annual growth begins.
 Refrain from fall pruning because it stimulates new growth that could be killed by winter cold.
 Prune anytime: suckers; water sprouts; branches that are dead, diseased, or damaged.

 Make the Right Cuts